 Instead, we recommend either giving them a piece of a vitamin C tablet (25 mg worth of a chewable vitamin C tablet) or feeding them vitamin C drops directly.
-We recommend a 100 mg chewable vitamin C tablet like this one from GNC.
+We recommend buying a 100 mg chewable vitamin C tablet.
 Cut it into quarters and give one to your guinea pig.
 Check your local health food stores for vitamin C in liquid form.

 Guinea Pig Treats